Tips & Strategies for Medical School Reference Letters

 of your claims of academic excellence, professional success and impeccable

 Before you ask anyone to write a letter for you, look at the evaluation form the school has asked them to complete.
 Note that only a few categories involve your GPA or academic performance.
-In many ways, your reference writers are being asked to describe your character, personality and temperament as valued by medical school admissions committees.
-Most of these attributes have little to do with your perceived mastery of any specific subject matter; they are intrinsic character traits that govern your behavior in all aspects of your life.
+In many ways, your reference writers are being asked to describe your character, personality and temperament, which have little to do with your perceived mastery of any specific subject matter; they are intrinsic character traits that govern your behavior in all aspects of your life.
 Don't dismiss them as irrelevant.

 Many applicants believe that as long as they have good grades, they'll get a great recommendation.
 This simply isn't the case.
-You'd be stunned to realize the number of professors who have told us horror stories about 4.0 candidates who lie, cheat and steal.
+Every year, professors tell us horror stories about 4.0 candidates who lie, cheat and steal.
 We've heard about applicants selling drugs on campus and hiring ringers to take their exams.
 Some achieved their sterling academic record at the expense of everything else in their life.

 i) A cover

-letter with the names, addresses and deadlines for all letters you need
+letter with the names, addresses and deadlines for all of the letters

 e) Follow-up.
 Two weeks after a writer agrees to to send the reference letter, verify that it reached its destination.
 If it hasn't, ask him to send a second copy.
 Send a thank-you note to each person who wrote a letter on your behalf.

 f) Writing Your Own.
-Increasingly (over the past several years), we've heard stories of candidates whose harried bosses were overwhelmed by the request to write a letter of recommendation.
-The applicants were instead instructed to write the letter themselves and simply submit it to the "author" for a signature.
+Increasingly, professors and bossses don't have the time to write quality reference letters.
+Instead, they ask the candidate to write the letter themselves and simply submit it to the "author" for a signature.
 Most applicants consider this a dream come true.
 After all, what could be better than a chance to "toot your own horn" under the guise of being your own boss or major professor?

 Sadly, most candidates haven't a clue what an excellent reference letter looks like.
-To assume the perspective and tone of someone in your recommender's position requires experience and perspicacity.
-Most letters written by the actual candidates are embarrassingly easy to spot: they are timid, stilted and one-dimensional.
-They include far too many details that a real reference letter wouldn't mention and they frequently are identical in tone to the candidate's own writing.
-We nearly automatically discount candidates who do this and make a mental note of the individual who supposedly wrote the reference.
+Further, it is difficult to assume the perspective and tone of someone in your recommender's position.
+As a result, most letters written by candidates are embarrassingly easy to spot: they are timid, stilted and one-dimensional.
+They include far too many details that a real reference letter wouldn't mention and they are identical in tone to the candidate's own writing.
+We automatically discount candidates who do this and make a mental note of the individual who supposedly wrote the reference.
 In a few cases, we've contacted them and they confirmed our suspicions.

 We strongly discourage you from trying this approach.
 Remember, the admissions committee has viewed thousands of letters and has an excellent feel for authenticity.
 We want ethical candidates who offer a balanced, honest appraisal of their credentials.
 Rather than writing the letter yourself, ask someone else who will take the time to write a reference that genuinely reflects your suitability for the program.